 Why Join A FIRST to Know Call?

 Sharing tips, stories and challenges with others, makes living with ichthyosis just a little bit easier.
 The FIRST to Know calls are a great way to “meet” other families and individuals.
 Each call is centered on a topic or subject, and lasts for one hour.
 You can decide which call is interesting to you and phone in.
 You can be an active participant, or call in and listen to what others are saying.
 All calls are held at 8:00 PM Eastern Time.
 Do you have an idea for a FIRST to Know topic?
-Contact Moureen Wenik, Senior Director, Programs & Research, via this link or by telephone at 1.800.545.3286.
+Contact Moureen Wenik, Executive Director, via email or by telephone at 1.800.545.3286.

 The past FIRST to Know conference calls have been well received by our members.
 It is wonderful to have individuals talking to one another, sharing tips, and sharing stories and challenges.
 There have been requests from our membership to add disease-specific calls to the calendar.
 This is a great way to "meet" other families with the same ichthyosis type.
 Dates and topics have been designated for the next series of FIRST to Know conference calls.
 All calls are held in Eastern time.
 We now have the opportunity to participate in video calls.
 So you can either call in on your phone, or video call from your smart phone or a computer.

 Join in the chat on the FIRST Facebook Group pages!
-Members must be approved to be part of the group to participate.
+Members must be approved to be part of the page to participate.

-Days and times will be posted in the group.
+Days and times will be posted on the page.

 Tips on how to make the most of the FIRST to Know Call

 - Don't put your phone on hold if you have on-hold music or advertisements, as this will play back into the conference room.

 - Disable your phone's call waiting (by dialing *70 before the conference number), otherwise the beeping may disrupt the call.